Ayodhya Mosque Trust appoints 10th trustee | Entertainment

 The trust was constituted following the 2019 Supreme Court verdict that backed the construction of a temple at the Ram Janmabhoomi and ruled that an alternative five-acre plot be found for a mosque in Ayodhya in lieu of the Babri Masjid.
 The blueprint of the mosque complex, which includes a hospital, was unveiled on December 19.

-In a meeting of the IICF on Tuesday in Lucknow, it unanimously nominated Khan as its tenth trustee, officials said.
+In a virtual meeting of the IICF in Lucknow, it unanimously nominated 80-year-old Khan as its tenth trustee, officials said.

 Khan is a veteran of the 1965 and 1971 wars and a recipient of the Sena Medal.
 He is also a recipient of the President Award - Samaj Ratan.